Niagara’s Only Lazy Canal!

 *FLOATFEST WILL NOT BE RESPONSIBLE FOR ANY DAMAGE OR STOLEN ITEMS.

-This is a Family Event and there will be NO ALCOHOL allowed in the park or on/in the water.
+This is a Family Event and there will be NO ALCOHOL OR CANNABIS allowed in the park or on/in the water.
 The security will strongly enforce this.
 Anyone perceived to be intoxicated will be asked politely to leave the event.
 All bags will be checked at the entrance to the park.
-If you have alcohol, you will have the option to return it to your car or pour it out.
+If you have alcohol or cannabis, you will have the option to return it to your car or throw it out.
 This is an alcohol and drug free event.

-There will be NO PETS ALLOWED at this event.
+Only SERVICE PETS will be allowed at this event.

 Due to safety reasons, there will be NO AERIAL VEHICLES ALLOWED at this event.
 We will have a company who will be capturing the event and any other operators will be removed from the event.